 Today, the Limelight continues to serve the same adventurous clientele as the original Limelite Lodge and Ski and Spur Bar before it.
 The property’s underlying heart and soul still shines brightly on the well-worn corner of Aspen’s Monarch Street and Cooper Avenue.

 But when you have a good thing going, you want to do it in more places.
 With a nod to this unpretentious spirit, we've brought our fun, unfussy luxury to Idaho with the Limelight Hotel Ketchum and to Snowmass Village with the Limelight Hotel Snowmass.
 Come join us!

 The Limelight Hotel welcomes all LGBTQ travelers.
-As a proud member of Preferred Pride and the longtime host of Gay Ski Week in Aspen, we know that inclusiveness makes us who we are.
+As a longtime host of Gay Ski Week in Aspen, we know that inclusiveness makes us who we are.

 Looking to plan a wedding?
 We’re here to help you.
 Our experienced team can help set up any wedding event or a room block for your guests, contact us today.